Bulletin Page Content

 Students earning a grade-point average of 3.50 but less than 3.70 are graduated cum laude.

 Since commencement occurs before final grades are processed, final official honors cannot be determined before the commencement ceremony.
-Thus tentative honors, based on the student's academic record through the end of the last term completed, will appear in the printed commencement program and will be recognized in the ceremony.
+Thus tentative honors, based on the student's academic record through the end of the last term completed, will appear in the printed commencement program.
 Final, official honors will be computed after all grades are processed at the end of the term for the last term of attendance, and will appear on student's diploma and transcript.

 Diplomas are issued each term.
 Diplomas will be held until all outstanding obligations to the University have been cleared.
 Unclaimed diplomas become the property of the University one calendar year thereafter.

 Awarding of Posthumous Degree

 A posthumous degree may be awarded to a deceased undergraduate student who had senior academic status or to a deceased graduate student near completion of his or her graduate program.
 Qualifying students must have been registered at the University of South Alabama within twelve months of the time of death and be in good academic standing at the University.
 The Dean of the student's college submits a recommendation to the Provost and Senior Vice President for Academic Affairs or Vice President for Medical Affairs for review.
 If approved, the recommendation will be forwarded to the Office of the President for final approval.

 If they so desire, the deceased student's family may receive the diploma in a regularly scheduled university commencement ceremony or in a private ceremony.